-By Shambhavi Poudel, volunteer at Family Planning Association of Nepal (FPAN)
+By Sunil Karki, youth volunteer at the Family Planning Association of Nepal (FPAN)

 Every generation of today is familiar with this word abortion.
 Some take it in a positive way whereas some take it negatively.
 Most people from developed countries are more open to abortion but in Nepal, especially in under-developed places or rural areas this is kept a confidential topic – it is very difficult to accept the word ‘abortion’.
 So our FPAN Palpa branch members took this initiative on abortion stigma and made a successful project.